 A good CFO no longer concentrates solely on finance and accounting functions.

 Today’s successful CFOs have a broad background of experience that goes well beyond accounting and finance.
-In fact, these days, CFOs are tasked with being the lead on IT and digital transformation initiatives, enterprise transformation, and even environmental, social and corporate governance.
-This is in addition to traditional CFO duties like investor relations, risk management, mergers & acquisitions and corporate strategy.
+These days, CFOs are tasked with being the lead on IT and digital transformation initiatives, enterprise transformation, and even environmental, social, and corporate governance.
+This is in addition to traditional CFO duties like investor relations, risk management, mergers & acquisitions, and corporate strategy.